erikajane/Good_Wine_Classification/README.md

  - alcohol
  - quality

-Since the goal of this project is to determine whether a wine is good or bad, we will be trying to predict quality (scored between 1 and 10), using the other physiochemical features.
+Since the goal of this project is to determine whether a wine is good or bad, we will be trying to predict quality (scored between 1 and 10), using the other features included in the dataset.

 ## Data Preprocessing and Exploratory Data Analysis